djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-wheres-the-semantic-web-tooling.md

 Still, I admire the ambition, love the [strategy](https://docs.atomicdata.dev/roadmap), and depending on your use case, it might work for you.

-The Reddit thread mentioned a few other web-based possibilities:
+The Reddit thread mentioned a few other web-based possibilities: LinkedDataHub, Metaphactory, Stardog Studio, and Semaphore.

-- [[prdct.linkeddatahub]] is an incredible, web-based, open-source Knowledge Graph platform that deserves an article of its own.
-Its target audience includes “researchers and data scientists” and “developers and data publishers.“ While it could be used for authoring RDF data, it seems like overkill as an authoring tool.
+[[prdct.linkeddatahub]] is an impressive, web-based, open-source Knowledge Graph platform that deserves an article of its own.
+Its target audience includes “researchers and data scientists” and “developers and data publishers.“ It inspires you, as a developer, to base your application on it.
+While it can be used for authoring RDF data, it seems like overkill as an authoring tool.

-- [[prdct.metaphactory]] is similar, but not open-source
+[[prdct.metaphactory]] is similar, but not open-source.

-- [[prdct.stardog.studio]] looks slick and might fit the bill if it worked with text files or non-Stardog triple stores.
+[[prdct.semaphore]] looks to be the most overkill of all!

-- [[prdct.semaphore]] the most overkill anywhere!
+[[prdct.stardog.studio]] looks slick and might fit the bill for an authoring tool if it worked with text files or non-Stardog triple stores.

 The consensus in the Reddit discussion seemed to be: if you‘re comfortable using an IDE, making RDF data by hand is probably your best option.